-Four out of five completed suicides give clear warning signs of their intentions.
+Four out of Five individuals considering suicide give some sign of their intentions, either verbally or behaviorally.
 This means that, if we learn the signs and know how to respond, we have an opportunity to assist 80% of those teens who are contemplating suicide.

 Many times, signs of concern mimic “typical teenage behaviors”.
 So, how can we know if it’s just “being a teenager” or something more?
 If the signs are persisting over a period of time, several of the signs appear at the same time, and the behavior is “out of character” for the young person as you know him/her, then close attention is warranted.

 The following are some signs of concern that you may see.
 This is, by no means, all of the signs.
 Anytime you have a concern about a young person’s actions and/or behaviors, be proactive – have a conversation with the child.
 Seek professional help, if necessary.

 Suicide Threats: Either Direct or Indirect Statements

 People who talk about suicide, threaten suicide or call suicide crisis lines are 30 times more likely than average to kill themselves.
 Take suicide threats seriously.

 - “I won’t be bothering you much longer.”

 - ”You’ll be better off without me around.”

 - Social networks

 Previous Suicide Attempts